SubscribeSubscribe to this blog's feed

 Long before the Millennium Development Goals (MDGs) were agreed upon in 2000 by world leaders, my father had a vision—to provide me with the best quality of education he could.
 Besides values, I don’t recall many things about personal development that he emphasized more than the value of education in my life.

 My father’s ideals ring as true to me today as they did then.
 I also know now that without his vision and support, I could easily have been among the hundreds of millions of women around the world whose fate in life is determined simply by the circumstances they were born into.
-Education carries costs—necessities such as textbooks and supplies as well as the loss of help with household chores—and in some cases, a girl's education is further limited by cultural practices that dictate how far a girl or woman can or should go.
+Education carries costs—necessities such as textbooks and supplies—and in some cases, a girl's education is further limited by cultural practices that dictate how far a girl or woman can or should go.

 MDG 2 includes a target of ensuring that, by 2015, all children, boys and girls alike, are able to complete a full course of primary schooling.
 There have been impressive strides forward, particularly at the start of the decade.
 By 2012, all developing regions had achieved, or were close to achieving, gender parity in primary education.
 Moreover, some of the nations that have most advanced their children’s access to primary education are among the most impoverished.